zizitizi/my-devops-Roadmap/kubernetes/S22volumestatefull.md

 ### practice 1

-write  voting app in k8s - python and node in nodeport mode - no need to .net to be svc other should be deploy and svc. like above example. postgres and redis you can wite in statefulset. app in deployment kind.
+write  voting app in k8s - python and node in nodeport mode - no need to .net to be svc other should be deploy and svc. like above example. postgres and redis you can wite in statefulset. app in deployment kind. (service - statefulset - deploy)